 What is raita?

 Raita is an Indian condiment usually served with main dishes like Biryani or Naan bread.
-And made with yogurt and topped up with other ingredients like vegetables or fruits.
-The cool yogurt mixed with crunchy addons makes the dish awesome to pair with.
+It is made with yogurt and topped with other ingredients like vegetables or fruits.
+The cool yogurt mixed with crunchy add-ons makes the dish awesome to pair with.

-Surprisingly, this creamy cucumber yogurt sauce suits well with other global food as well.
-This rich, skinny condiment is great to serve as a dip with nachos or chips.
+Surprisingly, this creamy cucumber yogurt sauce suits well with other global food.
+This rich, skinny condiment serves as a dip with nachos or chips.

 Give it a try!
-You will be loving it!
+You will love it!

 Best food to pair with Cucumber raita

-It tastes fabulous when paired up with ‘Biryani'(you can check ‘Veg Biryani‘ )., any Indian flatbread like roti, paratha.
-The following would pairs up beautifully with this tummy coolant raita.
+It tastes fabulous when paired with ‘Biryani'(you can check ‘Veg Biryani‘ )., or any Indian flatbread like roti or paratha.
+The following would pair up beautifully with this tummy coolant raita.

 My Favorite Variations for the Indian yogurt sauce

-- Cucumber raita tastes excellent with other vegetables like onion, tomato, green chili, green apple, carrot, beetroot.
+- Cucumber raita tastes excellent with other vegetables like onion, tomato, green chili, apple, carrot, and beetroot.

-- The fruits like mango, pomegranate, apple, pineapple, guava are some of the fruit contrasts that everyone will love.
+- The fruits like mango, pomegranate, apple, pineapple, and guava are some fruit contrasts everyone will love.